microsoft/nni/docs/QuickStart.md

 *Implemented code directory: [mnist.py](https://github.com/Microsoft/nni/tree/master/examples/trials/mnist/mnist.py)*

-**Step 3**: Define a `config` file in YAML, which declare the `path` to search space and trial, also give `other information` such as tuning algorithm, max trial number and max runtime arguments.
+**Step 3**: Define a `config` file in YAML, which declare the `path` to search space and trial, also give `other information` such as tuning algorithm, max trial number and max duration arguments.

 ```yaml
 authorName: default